We will get in touch with you shortly.

 I visited the Cabinet War Room, and I went up to Chartwell to have a look round his house – I told one of the guides about the drawings I was working on and they let me have a look in a secret room!
 I read a lot of books including ‘My Early Life’ which Churchill himself wrote in 1930.
 I also watched various films and documentaries about him.

 By the time I eventually sat down to work on the actual drawings I felt like a bit of a Churchill expert myself and the composition of the 6 scenes felt like a relatively easy choice.The first one I did was of a meal with Gladstone and Disraeli as guests at his table, with Charlie Brown the carver serving.
 Disraeli died when Churchill was a child so this meal would never have actually happened but I liked the idea of ‘What if it did’ and I imagined that Churchill would focus his attention on Disraeli and they’d both ignore Gladstone and make him feel uncomfortable!

-The six pieces will be displayed on the historic walls of Simpson’s Grand Divan from 8 November 2018.
+The six pieces are displayed on the historic walls of Simpson’s Grand Divan.